imcynic/PikAiel/README.md

 # 🤖 Discord AI Selfbot

 This is a [Python](https://www.python.org)-based Discord selfbot using the `discord.py-self` library.
-The selfbot automatically responds to messages that mention it's trigger word and holds conversations using Groq API's Llama-3, one of the highest performing models, **all for completely free**.
+The selfbot automatically responds to all DMs and holds conversations using Groq API's Llama-3, one of the highest performing models, **all for completely free**.
 You can also add your own API key for ChatGPT functionality, but this is not required.
 It functions as a normal Discord bot, but on a real Discord account, allowing other people to talk to it within DMs, servers and even group chats without you needing to invite a bot or add the bot to the server - making it seem like a real user to others.

 > There is always the slight risk of a ban when using selfbots, so make sure to use this selfbot on an account you don't mind losing, but the risk is incredibly low and I have used it for over a year without any issues.